brianhornsby/script.similartracks/README.md

-SimilarTracks for XBMC
+SimilarTracks for Kodi
 ===========

-A script that uses the currently playing track to generate a playlist of similar tracks in your XBMC music library.
+A script that uses the currently playing track to generate a playlist of similar tracks in your Kodi music library.

 Features
 --------